Hyatt Regency Yogyakarta Hotel Review: Tradition with Modern Twist

 The fitness center in Hyatt Regency Yogyakarta overlooks the small bird park with 15 types of birds!

 If hitting the ball into the hole is not your thing, Hyatt’s sports offer includes tennis, table tennis, futsal, billiard, and two kilometers of jogging track through its tropical gardens!
-You can finish your morning run at the multi-level swimming pool complex where you can enjoy a pillow fight, water polo, or just plunge into the pool via its adventurous 70-meters waterslide, smartly masked in traditional Javanese architecture.
-The spa area of the Health Club could benefit from a reno, but alternatively, you can sweat your energy in the cozy fitness center, providing the view into the small bird park, with 15 types of birds!
+You can finish your morning run at the multi-level swimming pool complex where you can enjoy a pillow fight, water polo, or just plunge into the pool via its adventurous 70-meter waterslide, smartly masked in traditional Javanese architecture.
+The spa area of the Health Club could benefit from a reno, but alternatively, you can sweat your energy in the cozy fitness center, providing a view into the small bird park, with 15 types of birds!

 Hyatt for kids – from animal watch to glamping

-If you come with kids, they might find the enthusiasm in exploring the rest of the animal life around the hotel as well; red-eared slider turtles, iguanas, and turkeys await for them!
+If you come with kids, they might find enthusiasm in exploring the rest of the animal life around the hotel as well; red-eared slider turtles, iguanas, and turkeys await them!
 The fishing pond can be a source of another fun afternoon!
-Or if you want that romantic dinner with your partner, you can leave your minors at kids glamping activity, staying assured they are safe and having fun while you enjoy some moments of well-deserved privacy and peace.
+Or if you want that romantic dinner with your partner, you can leave your minors at kids’ glamping activity, staying assured they are safe and having fun while you enjoy some moments of well-deserved privacy and peace.

 Pan-fried salmon with grilled vegetables at Kemangi Bistro restaurant in Hyatt Regency Yogyakarta hotel in Jogjakarta, Indonesia, photo by Ivan Kralj